sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 **Organization**: An entity that is created when you first create an account.
 This is where you can invite other admin users to work with.
-An organization can include multiple environments for different purposes, but it can only include one live environment.
+An organization can include multiple environments for different purposes, but it can only include one Live environment.

 **Environment**: A marketplace instance within your organization which can be created for different purposes.
 There are three different types